silverark/addns/readme.md

 A simple application to update the IP address of an A record of a domain you own in Linode. the application is written in [Go](https://golang.org/)

 ## Set up the Config File
-Copy and rename the example config file 'config.json.example' to 'config.json'.
+Copy and rename the example config file 'addns.json.example' to 'addns.json'.
+You can place this in the same folder as the binary, or in your home folder.
+The application will look in the same folder first, then in your home folder.

 ```
-cp config.json.example config.json
+cp addns.json.example addns.json
 ```

 ## Personal Access Token

-To update the DNS of one of your records you need to generate a Personal Access Token from Linode's Cloud Manager: https://cloud.linode.com/profile/tokens
+To update the DNS of one of your records you need to generate a Personal Access Token from [Linode's Cloud Manager](https://cloud.linode.com/profile/tokens)

-For convenience you can place the token in a file called '.addns_config.json' in your users directory $HOME/.addns_config.json
+Place the Token in the config file, and find the DomainId and RecordId from your cloud manager.